-The current version of this ordinance, Exhibit A-1, removes Anti-Harassment and Written Lease requirements that had been added to the ordinance in response to tenant testimony at multiple community meetings.
+The current version of this ordinance, Exhibit A, removes Anti-Harassment and Written Lease requirements that had been added to the ordinance in response to tenant testimony at multiple community meetings.
 Instead, this language will be brought forward in a separate stand-alone ordinance as part of the second phase of tenant protection programs.
 The Rental Housing Registration Ordinance exists in Article 6, which relates to regulatory powers of the County.
 Instead, an Anti-Harassment Ordinance should be located in Article 3, relating to the County's police powers which requires additional time to re-write.
-Community concerns regarding the proposed ordinance are presented in Exhibit A-2.